 College of Computing Informatics (CCI) Assistant Professor Alex Poole, PhD and doctoral student Deborah Garwood recently published two articles on international digital humanities research, which uncover new findings in interdisciplinary research best practices as evidenced in the Digging into Data Challenge (DID) grant.

 Their first article, titled “’Natural allies’: Librarians, archivists, and big data in international digital humanities project work,” was published in the February 2018 issue of The Journal of Documentation.
 Through a qualitative case study on eleven DID projects, the paper answers the question: what roles do librarians and archivists take on in data-intensive, interdisciplinary and international digital humanities projects?
-Poole and Garwood found that librarians and archivists were involved officially in 3 of the 11 projects, but that information professionals played vital unofficial roles in these projects as consultants, liaisons and as technical support, assisting with issues such as visualization, rights management, and user testing.
+Poole and Garwood found that librarians and archivists were involved officially in three of the 11 projects, but that information professionals played vital unofficial roles in these projects as consultants, liaisons and as technical support, assisting with issues such as visualization, rights management, and user testing.
 With recommendations from DID participants on how librarians and archivists might further support digital humanities projects, their research uncovered that much untapped potential exists for collaboration, due to a knowledge gap between researcher awareness and information professionals’ capacity.

 Their second article, titled “Project management as information management in interdisciplinary research: ‘Lots of different pieces working together,’” was published in the March 2018 issue of the International Journal of Information Management, and takes a deeper look at the value of project managers in interdisciplinary research, specifically in the DID grant.
 Garwood and Poole’s research shows that project managers were instrumental in coordinating project resources for the DID grant, especially regarding governance issues, data handling and data sharing across international boundaries.
 They recommend project manager documentation as a mechanism for ensuring data integrity and its readiness for valuation metrics at project’s end.
 They also suggest that future research may explore the merits of mandating formally trained project managers versus supporting academic mentoring trends for project-based training, which apply domain-specific expertise to the role and enable research teams to exercise autonomy.